robert-abela/mcast-attendance-chrome-extension/README.md

-# MCAST Attendance Extension v0.6.0
+# MCAST Attendance Helper v0.6.0

 Works in basic mode by default and in advanced mode if configured.